realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 The next thing we need to do is to specify the grammar of a JSON expression.  `menhir`, like many parsers, expresses grammars as _context free grammars_.
+(More precisely, `menhir` supports LR(1) grammars, but we will ignore that technical distinction here.)
 You can think of a context-free grammar as a set of abstract names, called _non-terminal symbols_, along with a collection of rules for transforming a non-terminal symbol into a sequence, where each element of the sequence is either a token or another non-terminal symbol.
 A sequence of tokens is parsable by a grammar if you can apply the grammar's rules to produce a series of transformations, starting at a distinguished _start symbol_, that produces the token sequence in question.

 We'll start describing the JSON grammar by declaring the start-symbol to be the non-terminal symbol `prog`, and by declaring that when